thiagodp/concordialang/README.md

 ```bash
 concordia --plugin-install codeceptjs
 ```

+> 👉 On Linux, we recommend using `sudo` with the above command since Concordia Compiler may need to install some dependencies globally.

 Concordia and its plug-ins install all the needed dependencies by default, in order to make the setup process simpler.